-Greene County's post-construction stormwater runoff program incorporates a retrofitting program on a voluntary basis for owners of detention basins who wish to participate.
+Greene County's post-construction stormwater runoff program incorporates a retrofitting program with a goal of implementing one retrofit in each permit cycle on voluntary basis for owners of detention basins who wish to participate.
 The status of this effort will be included in each annual report.